$147.71 Million in Sales Expected for Iridium Communications Inc. (NASDAQ:IRDM) This Quarter

-On average, analysts expect that Iridium Communications will report full year sales of $607.65 million for the current financial year, with estimates ranging from $594.79 million to $615.04 million.
-For the next fiscal year, analysts expect that the business will report sales of $665.31 million.
-Zacks’ sales calculations are an average based on a survey of sell-side analysts that follow Iridium Communications.
+On average, analysts expect that Iridium Communications will report full-year sales of $607.65 million for the current financial year, with estimates ranging from $594.79 million to $615.04 million.
+For the next fiscal year, analysts expect that the company will report sales of $665.31 million.
+Zacks Investment Research’s sales calculations are an average based on a survey of analysts that that provide coverage for Iridium Communications.

-Iridium Communications (NASDAQ:IRDM) last posted its quarterly earnings data on Wednesday, February 10th.
-The technology company reported ($0.06) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.08) by $0.02.
+Iridium Communications (NASDAQ:IRDM) last announced its quarterly earnings data on Wednesday, February 10th.
+The technology company reported ($0.06) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.08) by $0.02.
 Iridium Communications had a negative return on equity of 3.09% and a negative net margin of 27.09%.
-During the same period last year, the business posted ($0.82) earnings per share.
+During the same period in the previous year, the company posted ($0.82) EPS.

-In other news, CEO Matthew J. Desch sold 6,029 shares of Iridium Communications stock in a transaction on Friday, November 27th.
-The stock was sold at an average price of $32.91, for a total value of $198,414.39.
-Following the transaction, the chief executive officer now directly owns 857,262 shares in the company, valued at approximately $28,212,492.42.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, VP Timothy Kapalka sold 3,125 shares of Iridium Communications stock in a transaction on Monday, December 7th.
-The shares were sold at an average price of $34.40, for a total value of $107,500.00.
-Following the completion of the transaction, the vice president now owns 26,111 shares in the company, valued at $898,218.40.
+In other Iridium Communications news, VP Timothy Kapalka sold 3,125 shares of the company’s stock in a transaction on Monday, December 7th.
+The stock was sold at an average price of $34.40, for a total value of $107,500.00.
+Following the transaction, the vice president now owns 26,111 shares of the company’s stock, valued at approximately $898,218.40.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO Matthew J. Desch sold 46,956 shares of the stock in a transaction on Tuesday, December 1st.
+The stock was sold at an average price of $33.04, for a total value of $1,551,426.24.
+Following the transaction, the chief executive officer now directly owns 846,851 shares in the company, valued at approximately $27,979,957.04.
 The disclosure for this sale can be found here.
-Insiders sold a total of 359,579 shares of company stock worth $12,313,627 over the last quarter.
-Company insiders own 3.80% of the company’s stock.
+Insiders have sold a total of 359,579 shares of company stock worth $12,313,627 over the last ninety days.
+Insiders own 3.80% of the company’s stock.

-A number of institutional investors and hedge funds have recently modified their holdings of IRDM.
-Parkside Financial Bank & Trust lifted its position in Iridium Communications by 28.0% during the 4th quarter.
-Parkside Financial Bank & Trust now owns 965 shares of the technology company’s stock worth $38,000 after acquiring an additional 211 shares during the period.
-Arcadia Investment Management Corp MI acquired a new stake in Iridium Communications during the 4th quarter worth about $39,000.
-Archer Investment Corp acquired a new stake in Iridium Communications during the 4th quarter worth about $40,000.
-Vantage Consulting Group Inc acquired a new stake in Iridium Communications during the 4th quarter worth about $47,000.
-Finally, Creative Financial Designs Inc. ADV acquired a new stake in Iridium Communications during the 4th quarter worth about $57,000.
-81.62% of the stock is owned by institutional investors.
+A number of institutional investors have recently added to or reduced their stakes in the business.
+BlackRock Inc. raised its stake in Iridium Communications by 4.0% in the fourth quarter.
+BlackRock Inc. now owns 17,865,337 shares of the technology company’s stock valued at $702,555,000 after buying an additional 694,830 shares during the last quarter.
+ARK Investment Management LLC raised its position in Iridium Communications by 34.5% during the third quarter.
+ARK Investment Management LLC now owns 4,400,942 shares of the technology company’s stock valued at $112,576,000 after acquiring an additional 1,129,751 shares in the last quarter.
+State Street Corp raised its position in Iridium Communications by 0.9% during the third quarter.
+State Street Corp now owns 3,696,878 shares of the technology company’s stock valued at $94,566,000 after acquiring an additional 32,405 shares in the last quarter.
+Nikko Asset Management Americas Inc. raised its position in Iridium Communications by 13.7% during the fourth quarter.
+Nikko Asset Management Americas Inc. now owns 2,113,329 shares of the technology company’s stock valued at $83,107,000 after acquiring an additional 253,853 shares in the last quarter.
+Finally, Sumitomo Mitsui Trust Holdings Inc. raised its position in Iridium Communications by 13.6% during the fourth quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 2,112,062 shares of the technology company’s stock valued at $83,057,000 after acquiring an additional 252,799 shares in the last quarter.
+Institutional investors own 81.62% of the company’s stock.

-Iridium Communications declared that its Board of Directors has initiated a share buyback plan on Wednesday, February 10th that authorizes the company to repurchase $300.00 million in outstanding shares.
-This repurchase authorization authorizes the technology company to repurchase up to 4.7% of its stock through open market purchases.
-Stock repurchase plans are generally a sign that the company’s management believes its stock is undervalued.
+Iridium Communications announced that its Board of Directors has initiated a stock buyback program on Wednesday, February 10th that permits the company to buyback $300.00 million in outstanding shares.
+This buyback authorization permits the technology company to purchase up to 4.7% of its shares through open market purchases.
+Shares buyback programs are generally a sign that the company’s board of directors believes its shares are undervalued.

 Iridium Communications Inc provides mobile voice and data communications services and product to businesses, the United States and foreign governments, non-governmental organizations, and consumers worldwide.
 The company offers postpaid mobile voice and data satellite communications; prepaid mobile voice satellite communications; push-to-talk; broadband data; and Internet of Things (IoT) services.